 Hazel's Potato Rolls are a soft roll made with a small amount of mashed potatoes.
 The mashed potatoes help to make the rolls soft.
 Making these potato rolls is a good way to use any leftover mashed potatoes.
 Since my husband is dairy-free, I make mashed potatoes with chicken broth instead of milk and butter.
-If I don't have leftover mashed potatoes, I make a small amount of mashed potatoes and don't add the milk, butter, chicken broth or any seasonings that are usually found in mashed potatoes.
+Chicken broth makes mashed potatoes rich and creamy.

 This recipe came from my paternal grandmother.
 This was one of my Mom's "go to" everyday rolls recipe.
 Mom frequently had home baked bread in her home.
 Another of Mom's everyday bread recipes was her mother's bread recipe, which I'll add to my blog in the future.
 Our special occasion roll recipe was Mom's maternal grandmother's Sweet Roll recipe.

-I altered the recipe to use almondmilk instead of milk, so that the recipe is dairy-free.
+I altered the recipe to use soy milk instead of milk, so that the recipe is dairy-free.
 If you aren't concerned with being dairy-free, you can use milk.
 I have used almondmilk when making these rolls.
 I didn't notice any difference in flavor.

-These rolls have two raising cycles, which are about 1 hour each.
+Potato rolls have two one-hour raising cycles.
 The rolls are baked in a baking pan and come out of the pan as a rectangle.
-I usually remove them from the pan within a few minutes after removing them from the oven so that the rolls don't sweat in the pan.
+Remove the rolls from the pan within a few minutes after removing them from the oven so that the rolls don't sweat in the pan.
 Mom always lightly rubbed a stick of butter across the top of the rolls when they came out of the oven; I want dairy-free rolls, so I don't do that.
 The rolls are then pulled apart and devoured!

-These rolls are good as they are or buttered.
+Potato rolls are good plain or buttered.
 Jeff uses vegan butter.
 I use butter.
 We are both happy! 🙂 The rolls freeze well, too!

 Hazel's Potato Rolls